Darksonn/romaji_to_kana/README.md

 Katakana is uppercase, hiragana is lowercase.
 Various japanese punctuation is also supported.
 Open the `gui.c` file and look in the init function to see possible completions.

+Note that compilation is automatically done by the run script when needed.

 ## Required software
  * gcc
  * xclip